Avdan-OS/Wallpapers/CONTRIBUTING.md

 You have now forked the repository, added your designs and created a pull request with them.
 Now, you just have to wait for a team member to review your pull request and merge it into the main repository.

----

-Even if you're in the organisation, pull requests should be reviewed and approved by another member before merging, with exceptions of fixing a build fail or security patch.
-Complete redesign of an existing webpage will need approval from a Team Leader.

----

 ![image](https://user-images.githubusercontent.com/51555391/176925763-cdfd57ba-ae1e-4bf3-85e9-b3ebd30b1d59.png)